 Can Your Home Support Rooftop Solar?

 One of the biggest potential obstacles to installing your own solar panels is the condition of your roof.
 If your roof will need to be replaced within five years, then it might be best to wait.
-Otherwise, you could rent a roofing dumpster and start replacing your roof early so you can take advantage of the current crop of grants and tax credits available for rooftop solar.
+Otherwise, you could hire a contractor and rent a roofing dumpster to start replacing your roof early so you can take advantage of the current crop of grants and tax credits available for rooftop solar.

 “Most local installers will do a free solar assessment of your home.
 Many of them use Google Earth to see if the roof orientation is good, as well as a lack of shade from trees etc. They will double check this onsite, as well as look at the structure of the roof – can it take the extra weight of the solar panels?”